Welcome to this Nu Skin Enterprises Review

 He is also noticeably one of the wealthiest amongst network marketers with a reported $600 million to his name.

-Steve Lund is currently Executive Chairman to the board of Nu Skin Enterprises with a yearly salary of $627,578 and according to my research, there are 5 executives who get paid more.
+Steve Lund is currently Executive Chairman of the board of Nu Skin Enterprises with a yearly salary of $627,578 and according to my research, there are 5 executives who get paid more.

 He is very well known amongst Wallstreet Traders for making over 9 trades of Nu Skin stock in the last 13 years worth over $32,908,053